-VET courses teach students specific skills relevant to future study and employment.
 VET courses have dual accreditation and allow students the opportunity to gain both a Higher School Certificate and Australian Qualifications Framework (AQF) credential.
 AQF credentials are recognised by TAFE, industry and employers throughout Australia.

 Board Developed VET courses have an optional HSC exam.
 If a student chooses to sit the exam, their result may also contribute to the calculation of an ATAR.